melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 Some activities and content within this project were provided by the course as part of my coursework.
 All credit for such content belongs to Google and Coursera, and I acknowledge their role in supporting the completion of this project.

-Be sure to include the following in your completed activity:
-- Details on filtering for dates and times
-- Details on using AND and OR to filter on multiple conditions

 ### Project description

 In this activity I acted as a security professional at a large organization.
 Part of my job was to investigate security issues to help keep the system secure.